-The Music-Generative Open AI (MusGO) framework is a community-driven framework built to assess openness in music-generative models.
+The Music-Generative Open AI (MusGO) framework is a community-driven framework designed to assess the openness of music-generative models.
 With a collaborative approach, it invites contributions from researchers and artists, supports public scrutiny, and enables tracking of model evolution to promote transparency, accountability, and responsible development.

 This website builds on the paper “MusGO: A Community-Driven Framework for Assessing Openness in Music-Generative AI”, authored by Roser Batlle-Roca, Laura Ibáñez-Martínez, Xavier Serra, Emilia Gómez, and Martín Rocamora.
 It serves not only as a companion to the publication, but also as a living resource, which is continuously updated and shaped by contributions from the community.